tldr-pages/tldr/pages/linux/sfill.md

 `sfill {{/path/to/mounted_usb_directory}}`

-- Overwrite free space and inodes of an USB with 2 writes (fast but less secure) and show status:
+- Overwrite free space and inodes of an USB with 6 writes (fast but less secure) and show status:

 `sfill -l -v {{/path/to/mounted_usb_directory}}`

+- Overwrite free space and inodes of an USB with 1 write (very fast but insecure) and show status:

+`sfill -ll -v {{/path/to/mounted_usb_directory}}`

 - Overwrite only free spece of an USB: